A Classification of Artificial Intelligence Systems for Mathematics Education: A taxonomy of AI techniques for mathematics education

 While reasoning engines can solve mathematical problems and generate correct proofs, they do not necessarily produce results that can be read by a human.
 Sometimes this is simply not needed, for instance when an ATP is used in research to verify a theorem that requires a long and complex proof, prone to human errors.
 But in a different context, for instance that of the mathematical learner, it becomes important to have proofs that are understandable \cite{ganesalingam2017fully}.

 In the AI community, interest in explainable methods has recently surged.
 Part of this interest is due to legal reasons, as some administrations demand that decisions taken by an AI model on personal data be accompanied by a human-understandable explanation \cite{How2019}.
 While some early AI systems generated models that could easily be interpreted, modern AI techniques, especially deep learning systems, involve opaque decision systems.
 These algorithms operate in enormous parametric spaces with millions of parameters, rendering them effectively black-box methods whose decisions cannot be interpreted.
 To solve this issue, the research field of \emph{explainable AI} is concerned with developing AI methods that produce interpretable models and interpretable decisions \cite{adadi2018peeking,molnar2019,arrieta2020explainable}.
-We will refer to AI methods that produce understandable explanations as \emph{explainers}.
+We will refer to AI methods that produce understandable explanations as \emph{explainers} (Fig. \ref{fig:icon_explainer}).

 From a technical point of view, there exist two types of explainers.
 The first type are modules that can be added onto existing, opaque AI systems.
 They perform what is called \emph{post-hoc explainability}, and may do so for instance by approximating the complex model with a simpler, interpretable one.
 Some different post-hoc explainability approaches are illustrated in \cite[Fig. 4]{arrieta2020explainable}.
 The second type of explainable AI consists of models that are interpretable by design.
 Under our terminology, these correspond to reasoning engines that are restricted to only producing interpretable solutions.
-Of these two types, the former is currently more popular in the field of explainable AI, as it does not require replacing the entire reasoning engine, which is usually hard to design and train in the first place.
+Of these two types, the former has the advantage that it does not require replacing the entire reasoning engine, which is usually hard to design and train in the first place.

 In the field of ME, explainers have been built principally for solving math equations step by step, for instance in the open source project mathsteps\footnote{\url{https://github.com/google/mathsteps}}.
 In ATP, on the other hand, explainability is a fairly new research line.
 In order to apply a post-hoc explainer onto an ATP, it might be necessary to construct an ATP based purely on logic, though, as \cite{fu2019robot} notes, ``while logic methods proposed have always been the dream of mankind, their applications are limited due to the massive search space''.
 One case in point is found in DGS, where geometric automated theorem provers (GATP) are now being integrated \cite{quaresma2020automated}.
 State-of-the-art GATP are based on algebraic methods, and their results cannot be translated into human-readable proofs \cite{quaresma2020automated,kovacs2020geogebra}.
 For this reason, explainability is to be introduced in ATP by designing ATP techniques that are transparent by design \cite{ganesalingam2017fully,How2019}.
 In the case of GATP, this approach is currently very limited, as discussed in \cite{font2018improving}.